-At CINHS, we make every effort to ensure all children and staffs are safe during their time at the Center.
+At CINHS, we make every effort to ensure all children and staffs are safe during their time at Center.
 We respond to a wide range of learning styles and needs and value your child's individuality.
-Should your child present unsafe behaviors (such as hitting, biting, throwing things, causing harm to another child or adult) or become unable to control themselves in a safe manner, you will be informed by telephone, in writing, or both.
-Should it become necessary to work with your family and child to help make positive changes in his/her behavior, we will work together as a team using all available documentation, observation, developmental screenings and assessments to create a plan for success for your child's time at CINHS.
-The CINHS Special Needs Coordinator will also work with your child's CINHS team and family to make additional recommendations that may include utilizing community partners for additional support (Mental Health and/or ASD Care Team)
+Should your child present unsafe behaviors (such as hitting, throwing things, causing harm to another child or adult) or become unable to control themselves in a safe manner, you will be informed by telephone, in writing, or both.
+Should it become necessary to work with your family and child to help make positive changes in his/her behavior, we will work together as a team using all available documentation, observation, developmental screenings, and assessments to create a plan for success for your child's time at CINHS.
+The CINHS Special Needs Manager will also work with your child's CINHS team and family when needed to make additional recommendations that may include service provision at home for a time or more appropriate services for your child such as transfer to a therapeutic preschool setting to ensure child and staff safety.

 CINHS uses many alternative steps and intervention strategies to prevent exclusion of a child from the program.
 Any exclusion must be documented and discussed with the child's family prior to exclusion and all exclusions must be reviewed and approved by the CINHS Special Needs Manager.
 Exclusions will only occur if 1) There is a violation of the Behavior Support Plan that includes a refusal, lack of or decline in parental plan participation, or 2) the safety and welfare of the child, classmates or employees has been determined to be a significant risk.

 Should a child be excluded from program for any length of time, CINHS will provide developmentally appropriate education experiences at home during the exclusion period.
 An Individual Transition Plan will be developed by the CINHS Special Needs Manager in collaboration with the child's teachers and family before a child will be able to return to school.